kalanaS95/Light-Weight-DIFT/README.md

     from the drop down

-3. Repeat step 1- 2 to add victim-side virtual computer to the same network
+3. Repeat step 1- 2 to add View from the victim's perspective virtual computer to the same network
 	```
 	Now let’s make sure both computers are on the same network by running following
 	command on both attacker and victim virtual computers.
 (New terminal can be opened